open-cloud/open-cloud.github.io.old/0_overview.md

   access via extensions to the XOS data model and API.
 Each Service is

   - Bound to a set of Slices that collectively implement the Service.

+  - Bound to a set of Controllers that repesent the service's control interfaces.

 Operationally, service developers -- Users with Admin privileges for the Slice(s) that implement a Service -- create Service objects, which